Paradies tree

 Voodoo

 Admit it.
 You’re curious.
-Voodoo, an intrinsic part of New Orleans culture reigns as an exotic melding of African spiritual beliefs and Catholicism, nature, lore and ancestors—among other elements.
-Candles, spells, gris-gris, blessings, charms, rites and readings can be part of its mélange.
+Voodoo, an intrinsic part of New Orleans culture, reigns as an exotic melding of African spiritual beliefs and Catholicism, nature, lore, and ancestors, among other elements.
+Candles, spells, gris-gris, blessings, charms, rites, and readings can be part of its mélange.
 Throughout the city, many authentic voodoo shops offer ways to participate with a practitioner, from tarot readings to spells and incantations.
-Consider Intuitions in the French Quarter, which provides a variety of both one-on-one and group experiences (perfect for hen parties!).
+Consider Intuitions in the French Quarter, which provides a variety of both one-on-one and group experiences (perfect for bachelorette parties!).

 Walking Tours

 Some cities are made for strolling.
-NOLA has stories to tell and on foot you can hear them more clearly.
+NOLA has stories to tell, and you can hear them more clearly on foot.
 Many clever companies lead walking tours that run the gamut from food tours to ghost jaunts.
 Depending on your interests, choose Culinary Backstreets for a foodie foray or Haunted History Tours for something spooky.

 Share Story